CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

 ## Task 3: App Security

    Inconsistent configurations for applications can create security Risks.
 Azure App Configuration provides a service to centrally manage application settings and feature flags, which helps mitigate this risk.
-Defender for Cloud continuously monitors the configuration of your virtual machines scale sets to identify potential security vulnerabilities and recommends actions to mitigate them.
-In this task we will be adding log analytics to the virtual machine scale set using **Micrososft Defender for cloud**.
+Defender for Cloud, continuously monitors the configuration of your virtual machines scale sets to identify potential security vulnerabilities and recommends actions to mitigate them.
+In this task, we will be adding log analytics to the virtual machine scale set using **Microsoft Defender for cloud**.

 1. In the Azure portal, click on **Show portal menu (1)** and select **Resource groups (2)**.